sahilkadu-git/ML-Application-for-Monthly-Electricity-Bill-prediction-using-Flask-API-Development-/README.md

-## ⚡️Household Energy Bill Predictor API (Mixed-Feature Regression)
+## ⚡️Household Electricity Bill Predictor API (Mixed-Feature Regression)

 This project implements a robust machine learning API built with Flask and Scikit-learn that predicts a household's monthly energy bill (amount_paid) based on a mix of continuous and binary features.
 It serves as a practical demonstration of deploying a Linear Regression model for a real-world financial forecasting task.